PcloD/lightgl.js/README.md

 This library makes it easier to quickly prototype WebGL applications.
 It's lower level than many other WebGL libraries and while it doesn't provide a scene graph, it re-implements OpenGL's modelview/projection matrix stack to provide similar functionality.
 It also re-introduces some built-in uniforms from GLSL (such as `gl_Vertex` and `gl_ModelViewProjectionMatrix`) and OpenGL's immediate mode.

+This is a fork of the original to support using lightgl.js on multiple canvases in a single page.
+The original sources use a single global variable to hold the WebGL context, making this impossible.

 ## Building the library

 * `python build.py`: build `lightgl.js` from the files in the `src` directory